lukejacksonn/oceanwind/README.md

 ### Extending the default theme

-Importing and invoking oceanwind directly will cause it to refer to the [default theme](https://github.com/lukejacksonn/oceanwind/blob/master/core/theme.js) for directives that require themed values (like `bg-red-500` for example).
-If you would like to customize the theme then used the `themed` export instead of the default export.
+Importing and invoking oceanwind directly will cause it to use [default theme](https://github.com/lukejacksonn/oceanwind/blob/master/core/theme.js) for directives that require themed values (like `bg-red-500` for example).
+To customize the theme, use the `themed` export instead of the default export.

 ```js
 import { themed } from 'https://unpkg.com/oceanwind';